-As a doctor whose focus is on people who suffer from facial pain and the pain symptoms associated with Temporomandibular Disorders (commonly referred to as TMJ), I think about pain, a lot.
+As an orofacial pain specialist, I treat patients who suffer from facial pain and the pain symptoms associated with Temporomandibular Disorders (commonly referred to as TMJ), I think about pain, a lot.

 A great deal of new scientific knowledge has been gained in my field in the past several years.
 Being familiar with this knowledge is an essential part of how I make difficult decisions about my patients’ pain problems.
 However, taking advantage of this knowledge is only part of it.
 My years of experience and knowledge of the right questions to ask are what enable me to figure out the “why” of a patient’s pain problem.

 Case Study – Robin